 113. Uniform.
 All officials shall wear gray or khaki slacks, skirt or shorts with either black and white striped shirt or a light blue shirt; a navy blue tie and blazer are optional.
 A "USCF Official" emblem shall be visible on the front of the uniform.
+National Commissaires may wear the National

-All officials at a given race should wear the same uniform as specified by the chief referee.
+Commissaire patch instead of the USCF Official patch.
+All officials at a given race should wear the uniform specified by the chief referee.

-14. Chief Referee.
+114. Chief Referee.